 Safe and sound driving is fun!!
-Only thoroughly inspection of the vehicle makes the ride more pleasant and exciting.
+An only thorough inspection of the vehicle makes the ride more pleasant and exciting.

-Vehicle registration and inspection are not only needed by all state law but also they are essential for everyone safety.
+Vehicle registration and inspection are not only needed by all state law but also they are essential for everyone’s safety.

 In South Australia, the document which verifies your vehicle registration is known as the Rego.